race-against-ai/ngitl_micro_manager/README.md

 # NGITL Micromanager

-The NGITL MicroManager helps with starting and managing all of the Race-Against-AI modules.
-Usage includes Component managing, so you're able to let only the components you need to run and replace existing components with your own that you're currently working on.
+The NGITL MicroManager helps with starting and managing different projects (is for example used to manage all modules in the Race-Against-AI project).
+Usage includes Component managing, so you're able to let only the components you need to run and replace existing components with components you're currently working on.

 It also includes a Project Creator in its settings window, to set up a project.